MuhdHishamP/MuhdHishamP/README.md

 **`Full-Stack Developer`**

-I'm a full-stack developer building innovative digital solutions one project at a time.
+I'm a full-stack developer with 2 years of experience building innovative digital solutions one project at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I specialize in creating scalable web applications using modern technologies like React, Next.js, Django, and GraphQL.
 Currently working remotely with MYTE IT Consulting, I'm passionate about building efficient, user-centric applications and contributing to open-source projects.

    <p align="left">
       <a href="https://muhammedhisham.site">